yozhni/yozhni/README.md

 - 👋 Hi, I’m @yozhni
-- 👀 I’m interested in Java,AQA
+- 👀 I’m interested in Java, coding, AQA and snowbording
 - 🌱 I’m currently learning Selenium, Java, Spring
 - 💞️ I’m looking to collaborate on some AQA project
 - 📫 How to reach me by yozhn@gmail.com